A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 Originally, the squared $\ell_2$ norm of each row in the Boolean Macaulay matrix $H = [A ,-\vec{b}]$ is at most $n + h^2 = O(n^2)$.
 After applying the rescaling, the matrix becomes $H = [AD , -\vec{b}]$.
 In the weighted Boolean Macaulay matrix, the squared norm now depends on the degree of the multilinear monomial indexing the row.
 Specifically, for rows indexed by $(\m_i, f)$ with monomial degree $i$, the squared norm becomes $ d_{\m_i} = \widetilde{O}\left(\binom{h}{i}\right). $ To bound the parameter we also need to analyze the vector $\pvec$ that satisfies $ A^{\top}\vec{p} = D^{-1} \zvec. $

-Suppose that the planted MIS consists of vertices $S=\{x_{i_1}, x_{i_2}, \ldots, x_{i_h}\}$.
-Each nonzero entry in $\zvec$ is associated with a subset of the planted MIS, while the zero entries correspond to other multilinear monomials not entirely supported by $S$.
+Suppose that the planted maximum independent set consists of vertices $S=\{x_{i_1}, x_{i_2}, \ldots, x_{i_h}\}$.
+Each nonzero entry in $\zvec$ is associated with a subset of the planted maximum independent set, while the zero entries correspond to other multilinear monomials not entirely supported by $S$.
 In this case, the solution $\zvec$ of the weighted Boolean Macaulay linear system can be rewritten as \footnote{Here we separate the nonzero and zero entries for simplicity of presentation. }: The $\ell_2$ norm of the solution $\zvec$ is equal to Accordingly, we have

 \paragraph{Efficient solution extraction} Let $S_i$ denote the set of all subsets of $S$ of size exactly $i$.
 The normalized quantum state $\ket{\zvec}$ can be written as:

 Given access to copies of the quantum state $\ket{\zvec}$, our goal is to recover the planted set $S$.
 By \cref{lem:solutionextractionlogn}, we can efficiently extract the solution using the weighted diagonal rescaling matrix $D$ defined in \cref{def:weighteddiagonal}.
 In this setting, the quantum algorithm \cref{alg:MQC} solves the problem in time $\widetilde{O}(\sqrt{\ET})$, as established in \cref{thm:qlspolytime}.